 If you are not careful, that sarcasm can be amplified more than you expect.
 Based on the situation and the emotions involved, the recipient may read into your sarcastic comment meaning that you did not intend.
 Or much more than you intended!

 You could send that very same sarcastic comment to 5 different contacts.
 Only to find that each imparts a different perception of your words.
 Their reactions will be based on their relationship with you, how well they know you, and the topic at hand.

 I’m not a fan of emoticons in business email, but when joking or using sarcasm, more times than not, it helps to include a winky — ;).
 Especially if you do not use emoticons regularly.

-Doing so will make it very clear that “I am joking!”.
-This way you make sure the other side knows you are kidding.
-Otherwise, you do risk your comment being taken seriously.
+Doing so will make it very clear that “I am joking!” to make sure the other side knows you are kidding.
+Otherwise, you do risk your comment being taken at its face value.

 Wait and Reconsider

 If you are being sarcastic in an email, read it aloud before clicking send.
 Does it sound the way you want?
 Better yet, if you are attempting to be funny, think hard and long if the other side will appreciate your sense of humor.